 Balance Transfer APR: 0% for 12 months, then 8.99%-17.99%

 The Fine Print: If your minimum payment is not received within 60 days, your entire account is subject to change to the non-variable penalty APR.
 The penalty APR will remain in place until you make three monthly payments in a row on or before the due date.

-With the SunTrust Cash Rewards Credit Card, you’ll be able to consolidate your debt and get 5% cash back on up to $6,000 you spend on qualifying gas and grocery purchases in the first 12 months, 2% unlimited cash back after that and 1% unlimited cash back on all other purchases.
+With the SunTrust Cash Rewards Credit Card, you’ll get 5% cash back on up to $6,000 in qualifying gas and grocery purchases in the first 12 months, 2% unlimited cash back on gas and grocery purchases after that, and 1% unlimited cash back on all other qualifying purchases.

 Balance Transfer Fees: $10 or 3% of the transfer amount, whichever is greater